miracle2k/android2po/README.rst

 * If a ``.android2po`` file is in the project directory, it automatically will be loaded as a configuration file.
 See the section below on the format of the configuration file, and possible values.
-* The script automatically processes all the languages found in the Android resource directory.
+* The script automatically processes all the languages it can find.
+It will normally look at the existing .po files to determine the list of languages, with the exception of the ``init`` command, in which case the list of languages inside the Android resource directory will be used.

 Initial setup
 ~~~~~~~~~~~~~